collegeman/sharepress/readme.txt

 = I'm posting to Facebook via Twitter.
 Isn't that the same thing? =

-No. SharePress PRO provides you with the ability to customize message (status update) and the photo that appears on Facebook.
+No. SharePress Pro provides you with the ability to customize message (status update) and the photo that appears on Facebook.
 Posting via Twitter does not provide this feature.

 = When will SharePress support LinkedIn? =